IAEA Internship programme

 The duration of internships is normally not less than three months and not more than one year.
 However, a minimum of one month is also accepted.
-Interns are subject to the authority of the Director General and undertake to observe all applicable rules, regulations, instructions and procedures of the Agency.
+Interns are subject to the authority of the Director General and must observe all applicable IAEA rules, regulations, instructions and procedures.

 A working (oral and written) knowledge of English is essential.
-Knowledge of other official Agency languages is an advantage.
-Interns should be able to adapt to an international, multicultural, multilingual environment, have good communication skills and be able to work in a team.
+Knowledge of other official IAEA languages (Arabic, Chinese, French, Russian, or Spanish) is an asset.
+Interns should be able to adapt to an international, multicultural and multilingual environment, have good communication skills and be able to work in a team.

-Interns are selected from candidates whose study disciplines are relevant to the Agency's work in the following fields:
+Interns are selected from candidates whose study disciplines are relevant to the Agency's work.